 Chewy is a Cavoodle, a.k.a.
 Cavapoo; a King Charles Cavalier crossed with a Poodle.
 However, he is more poodle as his parents were a Cavoodle and a Poodle.
 Making him ¾ Poodle.
 This was because the family wanted to make sure that he didn’t shed at all as their daughter had allergies.

 I never thought we’d end up with a Cavoodle.
-It wasn’t until we were dog sitting our friends’ Cavoodle, Coco, that we fell in love with the breed.
+It wasn’t until we were dog sitting in our friends’ Cavoodle, Coco, that we fell in love with the breed.
 These dogs are super affectionate, playful, cute and don’t shed.

 I’m confident if you’ve bought a specific breed or cross-breed of dog, you have your version of my story.
 You have your reasons for getting the dog you purchased, whether it’s temperament, size, cuddliness, aesthetic, hyper-allergic etc.